opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/dms_instance_v1.md

   * When `specification` is `600MB`: `dms.physical.storage.ultra`
   * When `specification` is `1200MB`: `dms.physical.storage.ultra`

+* `retention_policy` - (Optional) Indicates the action to be taken when the memory usage reaches the disk capacity threshold.
+The possible values are:
+  * `produce_reject`: New messages cannot be created
+  * `time_base`: The earliest messages are deleted.

 ## Attributes Reference

 The following attributes are exported: